nicolae-cristoloveanu/mental-health-awareness/README.md

 - **Secondary Font**: Montserrat - A geometric sans-serif used for headings and emphasis, providing strong visual hierarchy

 ### Colour Scheme
-The color palette reflects the calming, natural theme of the website:
+The color palette reflects the calming, natural theme of the website and was curated using [Coolors.co](https://coolors.co/):
 - **Primary Color**: `#C5FFFD` (Light Cyan) - Represents clarity and freshness
 - **Secondary Color**: `#88D9E6` (Light Blue) - Evokes sky and water elements
 - **Highlight Color**: `#8B8BAE` (Purple/Lavender) - Adds depth and sophistication